 Bucca of the Marish 4144–?
 Ten more Oldbuck Thains, names unknown, then...
 Gorhendad ?–3783 (d. ?)

-For the descendants of Aragorn as kings of the Reunited Kingdom we must turn to Tolkien’s own sources, such as Snorri Sturluson’s 13th century Prose Edda and the earlier Anglo-Saxon Chronicle.
-The list of descendants of Trór (Thór) – equated here with Aragorn (Elessar) – as recorded in the Prose Edda, is reproduced in yellow.
+For Elessar and his descendants as rulers of the Reunited Kingdom, established in 3104 BC as a result of the War of the Ring, we must turn to Tolkien’s own sources, such as Snorri Sturluson’s 13th century Prose Edda and the earlier Anglo-Saxon Chronicle.
+The list of descendants of Trór (Thór) – equated here with Elessar (Aragorn) – as recorded in the Prose Edda, is reproduced in blue.
 The Anglo-Saxon Chronicle provides another version of the same list, shown in white.
-It omits the first 7 generations and adds a few extra ones later on.
-Tolkien’s names, where known, are in red.
+It omits the first seven generations and adds a few extra ones later on.
+Tolkien’s names, where known, are placed first, in red, and derive from The Return of the King, The Lost Road and Other Writings and The Book of Lost Tales.

-Migration to the North, division of kingdom c.100 BC
+Kings in the North Migration to the North, division of kingdom, c.
+100 BC

 24. 25.
 26. 27.